With few exceptions, all poker games place hands on the same

 Low-Value Poker Hands

 2 means “two pair.”
-This is a hand that contains two pairs of cards.
+This is a hand that contains two

-- 3 means “three-of-a-kind.”
-It’s the most valuable of the low-value hands.
+3 means “three-of-a-kind.”
+It’s the most valuable of the

 High-Value Poker Hands